softwarica-github/coursework1-Spandan-Bhattarai/README.md

 <!-- Version -->
 ## Version

-After beta release followed by minor changes, the project is currently in the Version 1.1
+After adding cli versionfollowed by minor changes, the program is currently in the Version 1.1

 <p align="right">(<a href="#readme-top">back to top</a>)</p>